 Financial assets and liabilities classified as amortized cost are recognized initially at fair value plus or minus any directly attributable transaction costs.
 Subsequent measurement is at amortized cost using the effective interest method, less any impairment losses.
-The Fund classifies cash, fund manager cost recoveries payable, and other accounts payable and accruals as amortized cost.
+The Fund classifies cash, interest and other receivables, loan receivable, loan receivable from related party, due from related party, due to related party, fund manager cost recoveries payable, other accounts payable and accruals, as amortized cost.